CMG (company): History

-The Company was founded in 1964 by Bob Collins, Bryan Mills and Chairman Doug Gorman – the first letters of their surnames forming the original company name.
+The company was founded in 1964 by Bob Collins, Bryan Mills and Chairman Doug Gorman – the first letters of their surnames forming the original company name.
 In fact, Bob Collins never actually commenced with the company, his place being taken by Bob Fawcett.

-CMG started trading in August 1965, when Bryan Mills and Bob Fawcett gave up their jobs (with Burroughs and Honeywell respectively) and started working out of the homes.
+CMG started trading in August 1965, when Bryan Mills and Bob Fawcett gave up their jobs (with Burroughs and Honeywell respectively) and started working out of their homes.
 By late 1965 they had moved into the basement of Doug Gorman's house in Blackheath, South East London.
 Doug had also left his job and was working full-time for the company having worked out his 3 months notice at Cooper Bros.
 One of the earliest employees, Barbara Ward, who joined the company in 1965 as a secretary, worked her way up in the company to Group Director of Personnel and became one of the best-paid women in Britain.

 By the time she was hired, the founders had developed, and were selling, the Accountants' Time Ledger package.
 They bought only as much computer time as was needed for the work available, and produced a fully comprehensive package service.
 In 1966 they opened offices in Davis House in Croydon.
 A rapid expansion ensued followed by a move to Sunley House in Croydon and offices being opened in the Netherlands in 1969 and later in Germany.
 In 1985 CMG acquired the bureau business of Baric Computing Services from ICL.
 This acquisition brought several new locations to its UK business and, when merged with the existing Croydon based bureau operation, formed the basis of CMG's growth in Outsourcing and Managed Services throughout the 1990s.

 Although Bryan Mills and Bob Fawcett left CMG in the 1980s, Doug Gorman continued to lead CMG until his death in 1995.
 Doug Gorman in his role as chairman of CMG was succeeded by Cor Stutterheim.
 Bob Fawcett died in 2012.

+Bryan Mills was interviewed by the IT Archives in 2016 in which he recounted his personal CMG journey.